 - Resistance to antibiotics is an increasing problem meaning fewer bacteria respond to antibiotics when you have a genuinely serious or life-threatening infection.

 Of course, there are always exceptions to the rule and you should arrange to see a doctor if:

 - your baby is ill and is under 6 weeks old;

 - you have a serious co-existing problem, for example diabetes, moderate/severe asthma or cancer;

 - you have symptoms that indicate a more significant underlying problem, for example a stiff neck, adverse reaction to light or a rash suggesting meningitis.

 Please use the menu on this page to view further information on common illnesses, the symptoms and how best to manage the condition.
 If appropriate, advice on whether to contact a doctor is included.

-Please note that Dr M E Gilbert & Partners cannot accept responsibility for any misdiagnosis made using this Self Help facility.
+Please note that Dr Walker & Partners cannot accept responsibility for any misdiagnosis made using this Self Help facility.
 In the case of any illness where there is concern over the severity or seriousness of the problem professional medical opinion should be sought at all times.